 3. A nice dip in the Adriatic sea.
 The water is so clear, it’s truly a paradise for swimming and cooling off.

 5. Loved going through the maze of tiny little pedestrian streets and passages which are full of quaint bars, cafés & restaurants.

 It’s Sunday evening and we are catching our next bus at 5am tomorrow morning heading to Rovinj.
 This will be another 10- hour bus ride.

 Every morning we make sure that we log all our expenses from the day before.
-This trip is the first time we’ve been away for this amount of time in Europe and we wanted to ensure that we had a very good handle on all our daily expenses.
+This trip is the first time we’ve been away for this amount of time and we wanted to ensure that we had a very good handle on all our daily expenses.
 This will hopefully assist us in the future when planning for our next trip. 😊